reactome/release-update-dois/chebi-update/README.md

  - db.password - this is the password of the user that the application should connect as. _No default!_
  - db.name - this is the name of the database that the application should connect to. _No default!_
  - db.port - this is the port number that the application should connect to. _Default:_ 3306
- - person.id - when the Molecules are updated, an instance edit will be created and they will be associated with the Person instance which this DB_ID refers to.
+ - person.id - when the Molecules are updated, an instance edit will be created and they will be associated with the Person instance which this DB\_ID refers to. _No default!_
+ - useCache - a cache of ChEBI identifier information can be built up and used as the input for later executions.
+This primary purpose of this is to speed up testing, so developers don't need to wait for real-time communication with ChEBI.
+The only time this should be used in production is when you are experiencing connectivity problems with ChEBI and you have a good, fresh cache to use.
+The cache format is a TSV with the following columns: ChEBI ID (including the "CHEBI:" prefix), ChEBI Name, ChEBI Formula.
+Namd and Forumal are optional. _Default_: false

 Additionally, there is one non-connection related configuration option: